299: No Such Thing As A Conscientious Brunette

 And the new one, because it's so young, he still gets his ration of two cigarettes a day,

 but he's not allowed to have his Guinness until he's a few years older.
+Does he smoke the cigarettes?
+No, he eats them.

 Okay.

 Although, oh, there's a fact, so goats don't have upper front teeth.
+They don't have upper front teeth.

-They're getting to the army.
+They just have this.
+They're going to get into the army.

 They just have this weird pad at the front.
+It's just a sort of dental pad.

 Yeah, it's kind of gross.

 It is very sort of gummy, isn't it?
+I find that a bit gross.
+It's gummy.

 It's just like a huge wad of tissue.